barotto/IBMulator/README.md

 ### ROM set

-A ROM set is a compressed file in the ZIP format, containing the binary files of the original ROM.
-Inside the ZIP file there must be (case insensitive):
+A ROM set can be:

+1. a compressed archive in the ZIP format
+2. a file with the *.BIN extension, named as you like
+3. a directory

+A ZIP archive or directory must contain (case insensitive):

 * FC0000.BIN : the system BIOS ROM, 256KiB
-* F80000.BIN : the regional ROM, 256KiB, optional, only for the non-US version.
+* F80000.BIN : the regional ROM, 256KiB, optional, only for non-US versions.
+For
-For international models, this bin file can be merged with FC0000.BIN to form a single 512KiB bin file.
+international models, this bin file can be merged with FC0000.BIN to form a single 512KiB bin file.
 In this case FC0000.BIN, if present, is ignored.

-Any other file present in the archive is ignored.
+Any other file present in the archive or directory is ignored.

+If you want to use a single BIN file, this can be 256KiB (US version) or 512KiB (international versions) in size.

 ### HDD image